oiax/tgweb/README.md

 * The content of the `<head>` element is automatically generated in the manner described [below](#managing-the-contents-of-the-head-element).

-### Embedding an article in a page
+### Embedding an article in a page or segment

-Like components, articles can be embedded in pages.
+Like components, articles can be embedded in pages or segments.
 Place `<tg-article>` elements where you want to embed articles as follows:

 ```html